Google Algorithm Updates and Changes History

 Google announced the release of Penguin 4.0 update on 23rd of September, 2016.
 The main objective of this algorithm was to reduce the spams in the search engine result.
 Websites that employed black hat SEO tricks such as keyword stuffing and linking schemes to rank their site in the SERP were found affected or penalised.
 People did see fluctuation in their rankings but in overall, nothing major effect were seen.

-Pengiun 4.0 had two major changes.
+Penguin 4.0 had two major changes.
 First change, it is now real time.
-So, the Penguin’s data is refreshed in real time which results into the quick visibility of the changes.
+So, the Penguin’s data is refreshed in real time which results in the quick visibility of the changes.
 The next change is Penguin is now more granular.
 Rather affecting the whole website, it devalues the spam adjusting ranking based on spam signals.

 “Possum Algorithm Update” (1st September, 2016)